check-spelling-sandbox/blip/README.md

    per second, so you can notice very small variations.

- - If you watch the blip output while you do different things (switch wifi networks, start Youtube videos playing, walk around), you can immediately see what impact that change has on the quality of your Internet connection.
+ - If you watch the blip output while you do different things (switch wifi networks, start YouTube videos playing, walk around), you can immediately see what impact that change has on the quality of your Internet connection.